armory/docs/content/en/docs/installation/system-requirements.md

   Armory Enterprise is a collection of services that run in a Kubernetes cluster.
 In addition to the cluster, other requirements, such as storage, need to be met to run Armory Enterprise for production environments.
 ---

 The requirements described on this page are meant as a minimum starting point for installing Armory Enterprise.
 You may need to increase the resources based on the number of applications, pipelines, and executions.
+Work with your IT organization to make sure that the requirements are met.

 ## Installation targets